DevSajjadAli/demo/src/pages/privacy-policy.md

 **Last updated:** 2025‑07‑10

 ## 1. Data Controller
-Hope Valley Cloud (EU entity, Cyprus, or APAC, Singapore) is the data controller for our services.

-## 2. Data Protection Principles
-We observe GDPR principles:
-- Lawfulness, fairness, transparency
-- Data minimisation
-- Purpose limitation
-- Accuracy
-- Storage limitation
-- Integrity & confidentiality :contentReference[oaicite:11]{index=11}

-## 3. Categories of Personal Data
-- **Account data**: name, email, address, billing
-- **Technical data**: IP, device/browser info, logs, usage metrics
-- **Transaction data**: purchased services, domains, payments
-- **Support data**: correspondence, tickets

-## 4. Purposes & Legal Basis
-We use data to:
-- Provide services & billing
-- Offer support & resolve issues
-- Ensure security, prevent fraud
-- Fulfil legal obligations (e.g., tax, IP enforcement)

-## 5. Data Sharing & Transfers
-- With payment processors, infrastructure partners, legal authorities
-- Transfers may occur within the EU or per GDPR-standard clauses :contentReference[oaicite:12]{index=12}

-## 6. Cookies & Tracking
-- **Essential**: sessions, login
-- **Analytics**: usage patterns (e.g. Google Analytics)
-- **Marketing**: adverts (with consent)

-## 7. Data Subject Rights
-You have rights to: access, rectification, erasure, restriction, portability, objection, and withdraw consent.
+Hope Valley Cloud, registered in Finland, processes your data under Finnish and EU/GDPR regulations.

+## 2. Collection of Personal Data
+We collect the following types:
+- **Account Data:** name, email, billing info, business address.
+- **Technical Data:** IP addresses, device/browser stats, logs, uptime metrics.
+- **Transactional Data:** services ordered, billing amount, payment methods.
+- **Support Data:** chat tickets, email correspondence, support requests.
+- **Optional Marketing Preferences:** newsletter consent, tracking settings.

+## 3. Purpose & Legal Basis
+Your data is used to:
+- Provide Services, process payments, support requests.
+- Comply with legal obligations (tax, billing, KYC).
+- Maintain operational and system security.
+- Marketing communications where you have consented.

+## 4. Data Sharing
+- **Processors:** payment gateways, hosting providers (e.g., data centers), support platforms—under binding contracts.
+- **Legal compliance:** with Finnish, Pakistani, or EU + global authorities as required by law.

+## 5. International Data Transfers
+Data may be transferred within the EU, and to Pakistan or other jurisdictions under EU Standard Contractual Clauses or equivalent safeguards.

+## 6. Cookie & Tracking Transparency
+We use cookies for:
+- **Essential:** login, session, site stability.
+- **Analytics:** internal usage tracking.
+- **Marketing:** personalisation, retargeting (with consent via cookie banner).

+## 7. Rights of Data Subjects
+Under GDPR, you may:
+- Access personal data.
+- Request correction or deletion.
+- Restrict or object to processing.
+- Get portability of data.
+- Withdraw consent (where applicable).
+- File complaints with Finnish DPA.

+To exercise rights, email **support@hopevalley.cloud**.

 ## 8. Data Retention
-We retain data only while necessary for contract performance, legal obligations, or legitimate interest.
+We retain data only as necessary for service provision, legal compliance, fraud prevention, or detection of abuse.
+Inactive/deleted accounts have data deleted per our internal policy.

-## 9. Security Measures
+## 9. Security Safeguards
-We follow ISO/IEC 27001 standards and implement organizational, technical, and physical safeguards :contentReference[oaicite:13]{index=13}.
+We apply organizational and technical controls including:
+- ISO/IEC 27001-aligned procedures
+- AES‑256 encryption for data at rest
+- TLS 1.2+ encryption for data in transit
+- Secure and restricted access controls

-## 10. Breach Notifications
+## 10. Data Breach Notification
-We maintain a whistleblowing channel; serious breaches are reported per legal timelines under GDPR :contentReference[oaicite:14]{index=14}.
+Upon identifying a breach, we will:
+- Contain and assess the incident
+- Notify individuals (when personal data at risk) within 72 hours
+- Cooperate with regulatory authorities

-## 11. Changes to this Policy
+## 11. Policy Updates
-Any updates will be posted with a new effective date.
-Continuing use implies acceptance.
+Unless required by law, we’ll notify you of any material changes in advance.
+Continued use after updates implies acceptance.

-## 12. Contact
+## 12. Contact Us
-Data Protection Officer: support@hopevalley.cloud
----
+- **General inquiries:** info@hopevalley.cloud
+- **Support & data rights:** support@hopevalley.cloud
+- **WhatsApp assistance:** +358 46 5795294
+- **Glad to assist at:** Espoo, Finland and Islamabad, Pakistan.